lilianaziolek/lilianaziolek.github.io/_posts/2019-07-07-solving-lighthouse-avoid-excessive-dom-size.md

 ---
 Recently we started looking a bit into [OSBO](https://www.onestopbeauty.online) performance.
 As the page was built mostly at the time when we didn't understand front-end development that well (British for: *we had no idea what we were doing*), plus we didn't have any active monitoring on performance, various problems obviously managed to sneak in.

+# If you don't know Lighthouse, check it out first
 There are plenty of articles on how to launch Lighthouse and they contain a number of very helpful suggestions, so I won't reiterate this here.
 There was one issue where the advice was not particularly friendly though: "Avoid an excessive DOM size".
 In our case, even our home and signup pages had around 3500 DOM nodes and, considering they are fairly simple, this sounded excessive.
 We struggled to understand where all these nodes were coming from.
 All the advice was around "avoid creating too many DOM nodes" - but I just couldn't find any useful info on how do I find out where (logically in my codebase) the nodes are created.
 Which part of my code is the problem?
 It's hard to optimise until you know which component(s) you need to optimise.

 So, I quickly knocked out a tool to help us find the "DOM bottlenecks".
 And as I still lurrrrve Java (or rather: that's a tool I'm most productive in), it's in Java - sorry folks ;)

+# Find the DOM branches to trim
 The principle is actually really simple, and similar to how you'd go around finding where all the space on your hard drive goes if you suddenly run out of space.
 You find the biggest folder.
 Then the biggest folder in the biggest folder.
-And so on, until you something suspicious - a folder bigger than you would normally expect.
+And so on, until you see something suspicious - a folder bigger than you would normally expect.

 In order to do that without spending too much time writing the tool itself (ultimately it took me maybe 30mins) I decided to use JSoup (to parse the DOM tree from our website), and Jackson - to print the results nicely, as I can then easily collapse/expand JSON in IntelliJ (helpful hint: open any .json file and press **CTRL-ALT-L** to nicely indent a single massive line of JSON).